Why Sydney

 How many rounds are there per year?

-We typically hold two application rounds per year – one in April and another in September.
-You can subscribe to our mailing list to stay updated when rounds open.
+• We typically hold two scholarship rounds per year – one in April and another in September.
+You can subscribe to our mailing list to be notified when scholarship rounds open.

 How do I know if my research area sufficiently relates to quantum tech?